Puranjit/Machine-Learning/Logistic regression/README.md

-This folder includes files that explains the concepts of Logistsic regression.
+This folder includes files that explains the practical implementation of Logistsic regression.